camunda-community-hub/challenges/CD_CI/solution/GitHubAction/process-execution-automator/UnitTest.md

 Go to `src/main/resources/pea/LoanApplication-accepted.json` and change something in the file.
 Commit/push the change.

-Check on the GitHub Action: the workflow started
+Check out the GitHub Action: the workflow started:

 ![Workflow Started](images/GitHubAction-Start.png)